Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Official White House Photo

-President of the Screen Actors Guild
+Life as an Actor and President of the Screen Actors Guild

-The nation felt secure under Reaganomics, and re-elected Reagan with a very high majority of electoral votes for a second term.
+The nation felt secure under Reaganomics and re-elected Reagan with a very high majority of electoral votes for a second term.

-He continued with many of his economic programs, eliminating many deduction and exempting millions of people who had low incomes.
+He continued with many of his economic programs, eliminating many deductions and exempting millions of people who had low incomes.
 By the end of his administration, the United States had its longest recorded period of peace without recession or depression.

 He continued to seek to improve relations with the Soviet Union.
 He did several summit meetings with the Soviet leader Mikhail Gorbachev.
 In 1987, they signed a nuclear missile treaty, which disarmed many nuclear-armed missiles.
 This was thought to be his greatest success.